 Higher rates can attract foreign investment, boosting the value of a currency.

 You might be wondering why this matters to you.
-Well, if you’re planning to travel or do business across borders, these changes can impact your budget.
-For instance, 3500 soles a pesos chilenos could end up being more or less depending on the current rate.
+If you’re planning to travel or do business across borders, currency shifts hit your budget hard.
+Take 3500 soles a pesos chilenos, depending on the current rate, you could end up spending way more or way less than you expected.

 Once you have it, multiply 3500 by that rate.
 Simple as that.